 While part of Napoleon's prediction has come true, and the Jews have returned to Israel, the Jewish people still suffer bitterly from persecution, both within Israel and abroad.
 Moreover, the main cause for our weeping - the loss of the two Holy Temples, both destroyed on the ninth day of the Hebrew month of Av - has not been rectified.
 We have not rebuilt the Temple; we have not restored our relationship with God, and that is why we weep.

 Tisha B'Av, literally, the ninth day in the Hebrew month of Av, is the darkest day on the Jewish calendar.
-We read the book of Lamentations which begins "Eicha . . .,"
+We read the Book of Lamentations which begins "Eicha . . .," literally, "How can it be?"